 My clinical background is in nursing and I have worked in a variety of practice settings as a general nurse and as a mental health nurse.

-In Higher Education, I have worked at Oxford Brookes University as a lecturer/ practitioner, the University of Salford as a graduate teaching assistant and the University of Brighton as a senior lecturer.
+In higher education, I have worked at Oxford Brookes University as a lecturer/ practitioner, the University of Salford as a graduate teaching assistant and the University of Brighton as a senior lecturer.
 I am a visiting professor at the University of Chester and the University of Chichester.

 My research interests lie in the history of nursing and mental health care.
 I am a past chair of the Royal College of Nursing's History of Nursing Society.

-History and development of mental health nursing
+History and development of nursing

 Nursing care of military personnel who suffer psychological trauma, from a historical perspective